When and where to buy a Galaxy S8 and S8 Plus

 Where will they be sold?

-The Galaxy S8 and Galaxy S8 Plus will be sold in the United States, United Kingdom, Australia, Canada, China, France, Germany, Hong Kong, Japan, New Zealand, Puerto Rico, Singapore and South Korea.
+The Galaxy S8 and Galaxy S8 Plus will be sold in the United States, United Kingdom, Australia, Canada, China, France, Germany, Singapore and South Korea.

 What colors will they come in?